Ask the Experts: All About IBD

 dominic: Are there any local support groups that you are aware of?

 Dr__Achkar: The Crohn's and Colitis Foundation of America (CCFA) provides support both on a national and a local basis.
-The Cleveland Clinic and several of its physicians work closely with the local chapter of CCFA and our Digestive Disease Institute will have a presence at the Take Steps walk this weekend (June 3) at Wade Oval.
+The Cleveland Clinic and several of its physicians work closely with the local chapter of CCFA and our Digestive Disease and Surgery Institute will have a presence at the Take Steps walk this weekend (June 3) at Wade Oval.

 fire_it_up: Is there a genetic basis for IBD such as family or ethnic differences?